 We have been supporters of the concept of socially responsible investing and have always had some of our investment portfolio in funds that incorporate social screens.
 Our experience has not been particularly inspiring.
 I think over the next few years we're going to get our money out of the socially responsible funds where we currently have it, and we'll have to explore other options.
 Fundamentally, I think socially responsible investing can work.
 It has a cost, but as long as you know what that is you can make your own decisions about whether that cost is worth it to you.
-You also have to go into socially responsible investing with the same ideas in mind that would would be thinking about with any other investing.
+You also have to go into socially responsible investing with the same ideas in mind that you would be thinking about with any other investing.

 We started out with some money invested in the Dreyfus Third Century Fund.
 The Dreyfus Third Century Fund started in 1972 and is one of the oldest and largest socially responsible funds in the US.
 We eventually moved our money out of Dreyfus, because the returns seemed somewhat lackluster.

 We moved our socially responsible investing over to a company called Citizens Funds, which offered a range of socially responsible funds, including stock funds, bond funds, and money market funds.
 Some of their funds were structured to follow a socially responsible index, which seemed to offer the promise of lower expenses and therefore more net returns into the shareholder's pocket.
 They also seemed to be emphasizing industries that had less environmental impact (high tech instead of oil, for example), and for a while that strategy looked brilliant.
 Then came the technology crash in the early 2000s and their funds haven't looked so good since then.